 The Lease in Place preference is only used in the event that CDC's vouchers under HAP contract fall below maximum leasing potential.
-This is generally when units under contract fall below 80% of units available for three consecutive months.
+This is generally when units under contract fall below 90% of units available for three consecutive months.
 This preference will apply to families on the Wait List who live in Mendocino County and are willing and able to lease in place.
-CDC will continue to use the Lease in Place preference until the vouchers under HAP contract reach 80% of units available for a period of three months consecutively.
+CDC will continue to use the Lease in Place preference until the vouchers under HAP contract reach 90% of units available for a period of three months consecutively.

 Families who are considered to be living in place are those who reside in a unit where the landlord will accept the Housing Choice Voucher program.
 CDC will require the family to provide a current lease agreement and a written letter of acceptance from the landlord.
+If the family is not currently occupying the rental unit, but the Landlord has agreed to rent to the family when the voucher is issued, a letter of intent to rent may be submitted as an alternative to a Lease Agreement.

-Families must remain in the unit for a period of no less than one year after the assistance starts.
 The unit must meet all other program requirements in order to qualify for the Lease in Place preference.